holoviz/panel/doc/how_to/interact/interact_throttle.md

     return x
 ```

 Now, let's call `interact` and set the argument `throttled` to `True`.
-The function will now only be run after the release of the mouse button.
+The function will now only be run after the release of the mouse button (run the code cell to activate this callback).

 ```{pyodide}
 pn.interact(f, x=10, throttled=True)